AlexIsOpAf/data-analyst-learning/README.md

 At its core, data analytics is about answering questions and making decisions.
 And just as there are different types of questions, there are also different types of data analytics depending on what you’re hoping to accomplish.
 While there’s no set-in-stone glossary of these types of data analytics, the folks at ScienceSoft do an excellent job breaking this work down into four primary areas:2

--   Descriptive analytics answers, “What happened?”
+-   Descriptive analytics answers, "What happened?"
--   Diagnostic analytics answers, “Why did something happen?”
+-   Diagnostic analytics answers, "Why did something happen?"
--   Predictive analytics answers, “What is likely to happen?”
+-   Predictive analytics answers, "What is likely to happen?"
--   Prescriptive analytics answers, “What action should be taken?”
+-   Prescriptive analytics answers, "What action should be taken?"

 Data analysts can tailor their work and solution to fit the scenario.
 For instance, if a manufacturer is plagued with delays and unplanned stoppages, a diagnostic analytics approach could help identify what exactly is causing these delays.
 From there, other forms of analysis can be used for fixing these issues.